 What are the benefits of a Roth IRA and how do these accounts work?

 A Roth IRA is an Individual Retirement Account to which you contribute after-tax dollars.
 With a Roth IRA account, you won’t pay taxes as your money potentially grows, and you can make tax-free withdrawals during retirement.
-The reason these plans are so important is that they combine the power of compounding with the benefit of tax-free growth.
+These plans are important because they combine the power of compounding with the benefit of tax-free growth.
+Roth IRAs aren’t offered through employers but can be set up fairly easily.
 Generally speaking, you can fund a Roth IRA account in addition to a 401(k) or SEP IRA retirement plan.
 The contribution limits for a Roth IRA are separate from the contribution limits for a 401(k) or SEP IRA.
-These plans aren’t offered through employers but can be set up fairly easily.
+However, the contribution limits for a Roth IRA are not separate from those for a traditional IRA.
+For example, you can contribute to both your Roth IRA and traditional IRA in the same year, but the combined contributions can’t equal more than the annual contribution limit.

-The process of deciding when and how to use Roth accounts and what the size of your Roth accounts should be relative to your pre-tax retirement accounts is a balancing act for most.
-Factors that may influence this decision include your age, life expectancy, the size of your assets, tax bracket (today and projected for future), income level, budget (income needs), as well as a host of other circumstances.
-We don’t always know what the future holds and having both types of retirement accounts can serve to help you increase your savings over time and provide a lot of additional flexibility.
+Deciding when and how to use Roth accounts and the size of your Roth accounts relative to your pre-tax retirement accounts is a balancing act for most.
+Factors that may influence this decision include your age, life expectancy, the size of your assets, tax bracket (today and projected for future), income level, budget (income needs), and a host of other circumstances.
+We don’t always know what the future holds and having both types of retirement accounts can help you increase your savings over time and provide a lot of additional flexibility.
 Because everyone has a different situation and there are many strategies to choose from, there are many areas of opportunity where a Roth account may be beneficial.

-If you earn more than the respective limit for your tax filing status, then you are not permitted to make Roth IRA contributions and the Backdoor Roth IRA structure will have to be employed.
+If you earn more than the respective limit for your tax filing status, then you are not permitted to make Roth IRA contributions, and the Backdoor Roth IRA structure will have to be employed.
 The Backdoor Roth IRA process involves making non-deductible traditional IRA contributions and then converting them to a Roth IRA.
 That’s why they are called “backdoor IRAs,” because your entry point is not through the normal “front door.”
-Roth strategies can help you reduce Medicare costs / premium surcharges in the future known as the income-related monthly adjustment amount (IRMAA).
+Roth strategies can potentially help you reduce Medicare costs / premium surcharges in the future, which is known as the income-related monthly adjustment amount (IRMAA).

 Who are Roth IRAs best for?
 What type of consumers should consider them over other options?

 A Roth IRA can be a good savings option for those who expect to be in a higher tax bracket in the future, making tax-free withdrawals even more advantageous.
-You can contribute at any age to a Roth IRA as long as you have a qualifying earned income.
-Also noteworthy, if you pass your Roth IRA onto your heirs, their withdrawals will also be income tax-free.
+You can contribute to a Roth IRA at any age as long as you have a qualifying earned income.
+Also noteworthy, if you pass your Roth IRA onto your heirs, their withdrawals will be income tax-free.

 Probably the best way to accumulate funds for retirement is to take advantage of IRAs and employer retirement plans.
 The reason these plans are so important is that they combine the power of compounding with the benefit of tax-free growth.
-For most people, it makes sense to maximize contributions to these plans, whether it’s on a pre-tax or after-tax (Roth) basis.
-A key part of a tax planning strategy is to reduce the taxes from withdrawn funds from tax-deferred accounts, such as 401(k)s or IRAs.
+For most people, maximizing contributions to these plans makes sense, whether on a pre-tax or after-tax (Roth) basis.
+A key part of a tax planning strategy is reducing taxes from withdrawn funds from tax-deferred accounts, such as 401(k)s or IRAs.

 Don’t Forget to Also Consider a Roth Conversion Strategy

-One effective strategy that many overlook is converting previously funded tax-deferred funds to a Roth IRA or Roth 401(k).
+One effective strategy many overlook is converting previously funded tax-deferred funds to a Roth IRA or 401(k).
 While the conversion amount is taxable in the year it is converted, the upside is these Roth accounts let your retirement savings grow tax-free and are not taxable when withdrawn (as long as you’re 59.5 or older and have owned a Roth for at least five years).
-It will be necessary to work with your accountant on this to ensure that the conversions do not inadvertently move you up to the higher tax bracket (this calculation will be based on your adjusted gross income each year, so conversions should be assessed after your taxes are prepared for each calendar year).
+Working with your accountant on this will be necessary to ensure that the conversions do not inadvertently move you up to the higher tax bracket (this calculation will be based on your adjusted gross income each year).

 How do Roth IRA withdrawals work?
 Can you pull money out at any time?